danieljrgde/telecom-paris/README.md

 My name is Daniel, I attended Télécom Paris in 2020/2021.

 I created this repository to share with you some of the projects that I did while following the TSIA (Signal Processing for Artificial Intelligence) and MODS-DATA (Markets, Organizations, Data, Strategies) filières.

 Hope it helps some lost students haha

+**PS: I'd also like to thank José Lucas Barretto, Kevin Kühl and Lucas Miguel Agrizzi for providing their works from other filières.**

 <br>